Ahmed-AG/cyberdojo-page/read/kubernetes-crash-course-task2.md

 Here are some key components and sections commonly found in Kubernetes configuration files:
 - API Version: Specifies the version of the Kubernetes API that the object uses.
--Kind: Defines the type of Kubernetes resource being created, such as Pod, Deployment, Service, etc.
+- Kind: Defines the type of Kubernetes resource being created, such as Pod, Deployment, Service, etc.
 - Metadata: Contains information like the name, labels, and annotations for the resource.
 - Spec: Describes the desired state of the resource.
 This section varies based on the resource type.
 For example:
   - Pods: Contains specifications for containers, volumes, and other settings.